Indiana ASPIN Veteran's Services

 - Develop relationship with the local VA Office

 - Ensure similar strategic goals with affiliated partners

 - Make sure hired clinicians understand military culture and military health issues

-- Have patience with government bureaucracy which tends
+- Have patience with government bureaucracy, which tends to be slow

-- Seek out funding in addition to VA funding for initial planning and implementation
+- Seek out funding sources in addition to the VA

 - Maintain regular meetings with providers and the VA to ensure a seamless operation